 Depressive Symptoms in the Postpartum Period

-Up to 80% of women may experience postpartum (after delivery) blues.
+Up to 80% of people may experience postpartum (after delivery) blues.
 Most times, this begins 4-5 days after delivery.
-Symptoms include feeling weepy, joyful, scared, excited, anxious, irritable and/or lonely.
-Women can have changes in eating, trouble with concentration, and sleeping.
+Symptoms may include feeling weepy, joyful, scared, excited, anxious, irritable and/or lonely.
+People can have changes in eating, trouble with concentration, and sleeping.
 The symptoms lessen over a two-week time frame.
 Postpartum blues often does not require treatment.
 If symptoms persist over two weeks, call a doctor or nurse/midwife.

-This occurs for about 9-16% of new mothers.
+This occurs for about 9-16% of new parents.
 Symptoms begin one to four months after having the baby.
-A small number of women may feel the onset of postpartum depression five to twelve months after birth.
+A small number of people may feel the onset of postpartum depression five to twelve months after birth.